NathStevo97/certifications-notes/kubernetes/helm/Pluralsight_Helm/02_exploring_helm_releases.md

+# 2.0 - Exploring Helm Releases

-# 2.1 - Deploying a Chart to Kubernetes
+## 2.1 - Deploying a Chart to Kubernetes

 - Releases = Instance of a chart running in Kubernetes.
 - Add a repo via `helm repo add <repo name> <repo link>`